 Travel Opus to Bollywood and Hindi cinema is one of Indivue’s web publications.
-It started both in Finnish and in English languages back in 2005.
-All the articles in that opus are related to Bollywood, Hindi cinema and Indian movies.
+Online since 2005 both in Finnish and in English languages.
+All the articles related to Bollywood, Hindi cinema and Indian movies.

-In 2018 this Indivue’s Travel Opus to Bollywood renews itself – It will now also guide you to listen to the excellent music from Bollywood movies!
+In 2018 Indivue’s Travel Opus to Bollywood renews itself – It will now also guide you to listen to the excellent music from these movies!

-In addition you will find plenty of good Indian (Bollywood) movies to watch.
+In addition you will find plenty of good Bollywood movies to watch.
 With English subtitles.
 All this with the guidance of Indivue’s Travel Opus to Bollywood (Fin.
 Matkaopus Bollywoodiin).

 So let us start with the introduction to the Travel Opus to Bollywood, which is a video called a Successful landing in Mumbai (the home of Bollywood).
 Video, images and music by Indivue.